León, Spain: Airport

 León Airport (IATA: LEN) is located approximately 6 kilometres away from the city centre, in the neighbouring town of La Virgen del Camino/Valverde de la Virgen.
 It offers mostly domestic flights within the country.
 Currently two Spanish airlines operate in it: Iberia/Air Nostrum and Air Europa.
-Air Nostrum offers flights from and to Barcelona, Spain.
-During the summer months the number of available destinations increases, and flights are also offered from and to Palma de Mallorca, Spain, Tenerife, Spain, Ibiza, Spain, Menorca, Spain, Málaga, Spain and Gran Canaria, Spain.
+Air Nostrum offers flights from and to Barcelona.
+During the summer months the number of available destinations increases, and flights are also offered from and to Palma de Mallorca, Tenerife, Ibiza, Menorca, Málaga and Gran Canaria.

 Railway stations

-León has two railway stations, León railway station on the Renfe line, and León-Matallana on the Renfe Feve lines.
+León has two railway stations: the León railway station, for long distance, and León-Matallana, for commuter rail and tram.
 There are high-speed services that connect León to Madrid in approximately two hours.
 Other destinations directly reachable from León are Galicia (to the West), Asturias (to the North) and Valladolid (to the South-East, in the same route as Madrid).

 Public transport

 León has 13 city bus lines, belonging to the company Alesa, a subsidiary of ALSA.
-Besides the buses, there are plans to introduce tram lines in the city.
+Besides, there is a commuter rail towards the northeast of the province that becomes a tram when it enter the city.